vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 * underlying bonds trading at a significant discount vs. acquisition cost, resulting in a systematic asset–liability mismatch and making EURS prone to a liquidity crunch (note: Stasis appears to have addressed this immediate concern by liquidating its bond portfolio as of the latest March 7th [verification report](https://stasis-site.s3.amazonaws.com/transparency/2023/BDO_STSS-Malta_random-verification-report_2023-03-07.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJHZ3XKRZIWZ67L2Q%2F20230307%2Feu-central-1%2Fs3%2Faws4_request&X-Amz-Date=20230307T184739Z&X-Amz-Expires=300&X-Amz-SignedHeaders=host&X-Amz-Signature=e360876b710314c3276ea9fffc926725811ea8c37ea87ca4597d9d5b73af9bcf)), and
 * the undisclosed ownership of the multi-sigs controlling the token and treasury contracts.

 Our recommendation is for the DAO to address these issues urgently with Stasis.
-Due to the elaborated risks and the fact that it is possible to operate a EUR stablecoin with enough regulatory clarity (working examples include: EURT and EUROC), we feel Stasis’ internal governance & corp setup can and should be held to a higher standard.
+Due to the elaborated risks and the fact that it is possible to operate a EUR stablecoin with enough regulatory clarity (working examples include: EURe, EUROe and EUROC), we feel Stasis’ internal governance & corp setup can and should be held to a higher standard.

 # Key Findings